 Everyone has an opinion on whether a smart home is useful, but one thing we can all agree on is that we’d rather be doing anything else compared to cleaning up the house.
 Whichever side of the fence you’re on, there’s no doubting robot vacuums have changed the way we see household cleaning.
 But from the ocean of choices available what differentiates the iLife A7?
-Let’s find out, and at the end of this review, we’re giving away an iLife A7 to one lucky reader!
-Read on to find out how to win.
+Let’s find out.

 - Dust Bin Capacity: 600mL